YayunYang1203/AF-Classification/README.md

-# AF Detection with Bidirectional LSTM and Attention Mechanism
+# AF Classification with Bidirectional LSTM and Attention Mechanism

 This repository provides a deep learning-based approach for detecting Atrial Fibrillation (AF) using a bidirectional LSTM model with an optional Attention mechanism.
 The model leverages Keras and TensorFlow to train on a provided dataset, achieving accurate results in AF classification.